renrutnnej/2016.empirejs.org/README.md

 #### Stylus

 All of the `*.styl` files were rolled over from EmpireJS 2015 and are housed under `styles/components`.
-This is where most of the work will be done:
+This is where most of the old css lies (if needed):

 ```
 styles/